WisePH.Net

 Can I retake the LET immediately if I fail?

-For all PRC board exam results and updates, WisePH covers every licensure cycle.
+For all PRC board exam results across every profession, WisePH covers every licensure cycle throughout the year.

 Tags: PRC LET resultPRC licenseprc news